-Sarah Pitney is an Associate Attorney at Benach Collopy LLP.
-Sarah joined Benach Collopy after serving as an immigration attorney in Miami, Florida with Todd Law, P.A.
-She has represented clients in various proceedings on both the detained and non-detained dockets before the Immigration Courts.
-In addition to her experience in deportation defense, Sarah has also represented clients in family-based petitions, adjustment of status, waivers, asylum, and naturalization cases.
+Sarah Pitney is a Partner at Benach Collopy LLP.
+Sarah joined Benach Collopy after serving as an immigration attorney for two years Miami, Florida.
+They have represented clients in various proceedings on both the detained and non-detained dockets before the Immigration Courts.
+In addition to their experience in deportation defense, Sarah has also represented clients in family-based petitions, adjustment of status, waivers, asylum, and naturalization cases before United States Citizenship and Immigration Services.

-Sarah first felt the call to serve the immigrant community in 2008 through her volunteer work with the Central American Resource Center in Washington, DC.
-While there, she taught citizenship and English classes to permanent residents wishing to naturalize as United States citizens and assisted them with filling out their naturalization applications.
-This firsthand experience with the immigrant community inspired Sarah to support underserved immigrant populations in any way that she could.
+Sarah first felt the call to serve the immigrant community in 2008 through their volunteer work with the Central American Resource Center in Washington, DC.
+While there, they taught citizenship and English classes to permanent residents wishing to naturalize as United States citizens and assisted them with filling out their naturalization applications.
+This firsthand experience with the immigrant community inspired Sarah to support underserved immigrant populations in any way that they could.

-Sarah is admitted to practice in Florida and Washington, D.C., as well as before the United States District Court for the Southern District of Florida.
-She is an active member of both the Washington, D.C., and South Florida chapters of the American Immigration Lawyers Association.
-She is fluent in Spanish.
+Sarah is admitted to practice in Florida and Washington, D.C., as well as before the United States District Court for the Southern District of Florida, the District Court for the District of Columbia, and the Fourth Circuit Court of Appeals.
+They are an active member of the Washington, D.C. chapter of the American Immigration Lawyers Association.
+They currently serve on the USCIS Field Operations Committee of the American Immigration Lawyers Association, where they work at a national level to provide their colleagues with important information and updates from USCIS.
+They are fluent in Spanish.

 - AILA National Distance Learning Committee – 2018-2019